Gaylord Pacific Resort & Convention Center

-The Gaylord Pacific Resort & Convention Center is a hotel located in Chula Vista, California and is the largest hotel in the state of California.
+The Gaylord Pacific Resort & Convention Center is a hotel located in Chula Vista, California.
 It is operated by Gaylord Hotels, a subsidiary of Marriott International.

 History

 The Gaylord Pacific Resort & Convention Center opened on May 15, 2025 and became the largest hotel in California upon its opening.
 The hotel had been part of Chula Vista's Bayfront Master plan since roughly 2002.
 In August of 2012 the master plan was unanimously passed.
 In February of 2013 the South Bay Power Plant was demolished for the use of its land.
-It is the first Gaylords hotel property in the state and their sixth overall.
+It is the first Gaylord hotel property in the state and their sixth overall.

 Features

-The hotel features 1,600 guest rooms, making it the largest hotel in California.
-It also includes dining options and convention space.
+The hotel It also includes dining options and convention space.
 The convention center contains 477,000 square feet of convention and meeting space which also includes ballrooms.
 A 4.25 acre water park is also part of the resort.